-Shaila offers weekend nonresidential retreats for Dharma Zephyr and leads a residential retreat for us every other November at Lake Tahoe’s Camp Galilee, in addition to teaching in California and Europe.
+Shaila offers weekend nonresidential retreats for Dharma Zephyr and occasionally leads a residential retreat for us at Lake Tahoe’s Camp Galilee, in addition to teaching in California and Europe.

 is a member of the Teachers Council at Spirit Rock Meditation Center and the author of The Engaged Spiritual Life.

-Donald visits us annually to offer weekend nonresidential retreats.
+Donald visits us to offer weekend nonresidential retreats.

 is a meditation teacher who has been leading retreats nationally since 1998.
 Her training includes over two decades of meditation practice in Buddhism (Vipassana) and numerous three-month, silent retreats.
 She was the resident teacher at Insight Meditation Society (Massachusetts) from 2000-2006.
 Amita’s teaching has been deeply impacted by teacher Adyashanti.
 She currently combines her history of mindfulness practice with the non-dual teachings of inquiry and resting in stillness/true nature.Amita is the author of Dipa Ma: The Life and Legacy of a Buddhist Master (BlueBridge, May 2005) and a contributor to Buddha Laughing: A Tricycle Book of Cartoons.